elixir-geolix/testdata/README.md

 ## Usage

-Please look at the `Geolix.TestData` inline documentation for more details:
+Please look at the inline documentation for more details:

 ```elixir
 iex> Geolix.TestData.dir()